 Scott Lang has been sentenced to two years home detention for his unauthorised trip to Germany with The Avengers.
 He now begins to have dreams of Janet Van Dyne calling to him from the quantum level.
 He phones Hank Pym, despite having been given orders not to by the court.
 Hope comes and snatches Scott, driving away in a miniaturised car and leaving behind an ant wearing Scott’s ankle bracelet.
 Hank realises that Janet is trapped on the quantum level and must have left a message with Scott when he shrank down to the quantum plane.
 They need a key component to build a quantum tunnel in order to rescue her.
 However, their setting out to obtain this ends up with them hunted by the FBI seeking to arrest Pym and Hope, as well as prove that Scott has escaped confinement.
 Also pursuing them is black market arms dealer Sonny Burch who wants Pym’s tech, and Ava Starr, a girl who keeps blurring between phase states and needs the quantum tunnel to regain her solidity.

 Despite a troubled creative history and change of directors, Ant Man (2015) was an amiably enjoyable entry in the horde of Marvel Comics adaptations on the big screen.
 Director Peyton Reed and most of the principal cast have returned here for a sequel.
-The sequel does at least answer the question one had of why Ant-Man wasn’t present during Avengers: Infinity War (2018) – the answer being that he had been placed on home detention following his illicit sojourn to Germany in Captain America: Civil War (2016), while the end of this film ties in with Thanos’s decimation of much of the galactic populace.
+The sequel does at least answer the question one had of why Ant-Man wasn’t present during Avengers: Infinity War (2018) – the answer being that he had been placed on home detention following his illicit sojourn to Germany in Captain America: Civil War (2016), while the end of this film ties in with Thanos’s decimation of much of the galactic populace and keys in to Scott Lang playing a major role in the defeat of Thanos in the subsequent Avengers: Endgame (2019).
 (Other than reference to these events though, Ant-Man and the Wasp might be the sole MCU film of recent that does not feature a cameo of someone from one of the other concurrent Marvel franchises).

 Among the various Marvel Comics films, Ant-Man was a lightweight work.
 It was perfectly enjoyable as such but less substantial in comparison to the other Marvel films and their usual concerns with superheroes facing super-villains and world-threatening menaces.
 You get the impression that Peyton Reed has decided that one of Marvel’s superhero franchises ought to be the joker of the pack and so he has amplified the comedy elements here (although he has surely been beaten out in this regard by the much smarter Deadpool (2016) and Deadpool 2 (2018) in the rival Marvel franchise over at 20th Century Fox).